Post re edited 02/07/20 - The photo is of an older version to what is linked.

 So what is in it…

-The Pouch – It is a 1.2litre bag made with water resistant material and rot proof thread.
+The Pouch – It is the Predator IA medical pouch which is a 1.2litre bag made with water resistant material and rot proof thread.
 Made by Karrimoor SF it is a super durable zip sealed bag with enough pockets and elastic loops to hold everything.
 There are only two elastic loops when you purchase it so we stitched these to make spaces for the contents.
 It also comes with a back that can be strapped and clipped to most likely what ever you want.
-The bag is then attached by a large sheet of velcro.
-We bought ours for £28.95 from The Kit Shop.
+The bag is then attached by a large sheet of velcro. £24.04

 Face shield – Laedal face shield. £1.86 from SP Services.

-Nitrile gloves – These are very tough gloves, but harder to know if they have been punctured as they do not rip so easily and also as they are black it is harder to see blood on them.
-They come in a box of 50 pairs which costs £16.74 so £0.33 for each pair.
-From Emergency Services Supplies.
+Bear Claw nitrile gloves – These are very tough gloves, but harder to know if they have been punctured as they do not rip so easily.
+They come in a box of 100 pairs which costs £22.50 so £0.23 for each pair.
+From Prometheus Medical

 Marker pen – We find the best marker pens are the retractable sharpie pens, as you do not loose the lid.
 Because this pouch is small we use the mini sharpie pens that can be purchased in most stationary shops. £1.50

 Epi Pen – You will need to order this through your doctor.
 It is very common these days to be on expeditions and have people that do suffer from anaphylactic allergic reactions, but they do not always carry an Epi Pen with them.
 They are expensive and do only have relatively short shelf lives.
 You can expect to pay £40.00 for one unless you are lucky enough to live in Wales where the NHS can provide them for free.